-The Greek word paraklētos is found in the Bible only five times, and just in the New Testament.
-John's gospel uses it four times (John 14:16, 14:26, 15:26, 16:7), and it is also used once in the First Letter of John (1 John 2:1).
+The Greek word paraklētos is found in the New Testament only five times.
+John's Gospel uses it four times (John 14:16, 14:26, 15:26, 16:7), and it is also used once in the First Letter of John (1 John 2:1).
 In ancient Hellenistic texts, the word paraklētos was used to describe an advocate, but not in a professional sense as we use it today.
-An advocate was a friend or patron who came alongside a person to speak up for them when he or she was accused.
-When one reads the New Testament, the description of how the Holy Spirit comes alongside us is so varied that He cannot be called just an Advocate, Counselor or Comforter.
+An advocate was a friend or patron who came alongside someone to speak for them when accused.
+When one reads the New Testament, the description of how the Holy Spirit comes alongside us is so varied that He cannot be called just an Advocate, Counselor, or Comforter.
 There is not a single word that describes what He does.
 We should think of the paraklētos as our helper alongside us, which is precisely how the New American Standard Version Bible (NASB) translates the original Greek.
-Now that Jesus was leaving the disciples He comforted them by telling them about the Divine Helper.
+Now that Jesus was leaving the disciples, He comforted them by telling them about the Divine Helper.

-The Holy Spirit is not a force as in the Star Wars movies, neither is He the Holy Ghost, as one translation names Him making Him scary to our kids.
+The Holy Spirit is not a force as in the Star Wars movies; neither is He the Holy Ghost, as one translation names Him, thus making Him seem scary to kids.
 The Holy Spirit is a person and fully God.
-He is the One who gives us help in every situation, every trial.
-He will provide strength when we are weary (2 Corinthians 12:9), insight when we are counseling someone, and will remind us of God's promises when we are in a tight spot (John 14:26).
-He encourages us when we are low and will speak through us when we appear before a judge for being a Christian (Luke 12:11-10).
+He is the One who gives us help in every situation and trial.
+He will provide strength when we are weary (2 Corinthians 12:9), and insight when we are counseling someone, and He will remind us of God's promises when we are in a tight spot (John 14:26).
+He encourages us when we are low, and He will speak through us when we appear before a judge for being a Christian (Luke 12:11-12).

 Consider the change that came over the disciples after they were filled with the Holy Spirit.
 Remember how they had fled from Christ in the Garden of Gethsemane?
-Think of how Peter could not confess Christ before a young girl (Matthew 26:71) and denied he knew Jesus.
-But after the Spirit came, there was courage, boldness, and bravery displayed.
+Think of how Peter could not confess Christ before a young girl (Matthew 26:71) and denied that he knew Jesus.
+However, after the Spirit came, courage, boldness, and bravery were displayed.
 No longer were the disciples huddled together in the upper room, away from the world, searching for answers and trying to grasp what had happened.
 After the coming of the Spirit at Pentecost, they were sent back into the world.
-The Holy Spirit empowered God's Word when they spoke, and endorsed their message by accompanying the Word of God with wonderful signs:
+The Holy Spirit empowered God's Word when they spoke and endorsed their message by accompanying the Word of God with wonderful signs: